 - Warm up for about 5 minutes before you start exercising.
 You can walk around, move your arms and legs, and do muscle stretches.

 - Try the talk-sing test to see whether you’re exercising at the right pace.
 If you can talk during exercise, you’re doing okay.
-If you can sing during exercise, it’s okay to exercise a little faster or harder.
-If you can’t talk, you are probably exercising too hard.
+If you can sing during training, it’s okay to apply a little faster or harder.
+When you can’t talk, you are probably exercising too hard.
 Slow down some.

 - Cool down for a period of 5 to 10 minutes after you exercise.
 Doing some stretching exercises during your cooldown is okay.